 All trial study data will be stored in a single study database, having been entered in real-time on the HIVCORE006 trial eCRFs used in the clinical research centers (CRC).
 Details of the data external to this database mentioned here are provided in this document as well.

-The DMP has been prepared by the data managers (named on page 1) and has been reviewed and agreed upon by the trial clinical team.
-The plan specifies the procedures that will be carried out in order to ensure an accurate and validated study database and specifies the Quality control tasks that will be carried out in order to achieve the goals of the plan.
+The DMP has been prepared by the data manager and has been reviewed and agreed upon by the trial clinical team.
+The plan specifies the procedures that will be carried out in order to ensure an accurate and validated study database and specifies the quality control tasks that will be carried out in order to achieve the goals of the plan.

 All trial staff involved in data management must receive training with particular emphasis on the data management procedures and the production of the study progress and Protocol Trial Safety reports.
 They should also be familiar with the relevant sections of the Study Protocol, Study Operations Manual (SOM), CRF completion guidelines, Safety Management Plan, DMP and other Standard Operating Procedures (SOPs) relating to the study.